Boundedness questions for Calabi-Yau threefolds: Rigid non-movable surfaces

 \section{Rigid non-movable surfaces}

 Given an irreducible surface $E$ on a \CY threefold $X$, we may perform a sequence of directed flops on $X$ so that either $E$ corresponds to a nef divisor on a birationally equivalent minimal model $X'$, or the corresponding surface $E'$ on $X'$ may be contracted (\cite{Kaw} Theorem 7.1, \cite{KollarFlops} Corollary 6.3).
-In the former case, we know that some multiple of the (irreducible) nef divisor moves and defines a morphism on $X$ \cite{Og}.
+In the former case, we know that some multiple of the (irreducible) nef divisor moves and defines a morphism on $X'$ \cite{Og}.
 In the latter case, the birational contraction is either of Type II, in which case $E'$ is a generalised del Pezzo surface, or it is of Type III and $E'$ is a conic bundle over a smooth curve $C$ of genus $g$; see \cite{WilSD} for further details.
+The cases of Type II contractions and Type III contractions with $g=0$, which from now on will be denoted Type ${\rm III}_0$, will be of particular interest in this paper.

 Given the previously noted result which enables us to flop in families (\cite{KM}, Theorem 11.10), the surface $E$ deforms with small deformations of the complex structure on $X$ if and only if $E'$ deforms under small deformations of the complex structure on $X'$.
-The exceptional surface of a Type II contraction on $X'$ always deforms as a surface, and the same is therefore true of the corresponding surface $E$ on $X$.
-If $E'$ is the exceptional divisor of a Type III contraction, it will not deform as a surface if $g>0$ but will deform if $g=0 $ (see \cite{WilSD}, \S 4), and this then determines whether $E$ deforms or not under small deformations of the complex structure on $X$.
+The exceptional surface of a Type II contraction on $X'$ always deforms as a surface (cf. proof of Proposition 3.2(ii) in \cite{WilKC}), and the same is therefore true of the corresponding surface $E$ on $X$.
+If $E'$ is the exceptional surface of a Type III contraction, it will not deform as a surface if $g>0$ but will deform if $g=0 $ (see \cite{WilSD}, \S 4), and this then determines whether $E$ deforms or not under small deformations of the complex structure on $X$.
 In the cases when $g>0$, the Type III contraction becomes a Type I contraction on a generic small deformation, or in the special cases studied in \cite{WilKC} ceases to be a contraction.

-For proving boundedness of families, we can assume the threefold is general in moduli and so will be able to ignore those surfaces which do not deform under general small deformations; we are therefore led to a basic definition.
+For proving boundedness of families, we can assume the threefold is general in moduli, i.e. in the complement of a countable union of subvarieties in its moduli space, and so we will be able to ignore those surfaces which do not deform under generic small deformations.
+We are therefore led to a basic definition.